geodezyx.stats package

 Parameters:

-• tdata (iterable of datetime) – X/T component of the known points.
+• tdata (array-like of datetime) – X/T component (time) of the known interpolation points.

-• ydata (iterable of floats) – Y component of the known points..
+• ydata (array-like of float) – Y component (data values) of the known interpolation points.

-• titrp (iterable of datetime) – Epochs of the wished points.
+• titrp (array-like of datetime) – Epochs at which to compute interpolated values.

-• n (int, optional) – degree of the polynom.
+• n (int, optional) – Degree of the Lagrangian polynomial.
 Better if even.
-The default is 10.
+Default is 10.

 • t_type (str, optional) – type of the time component, can be “datetime”, “posix” or “pandas_timestamp”.
 The default is “datetime”. pandas_timestamp is recommended for a more precise applications (nanosecond precision instead of microsecond for datetime)